bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   ```

 ### Validate shipping address
 Below code validates shipping address whether it is valid or not.
 In ambiguous state, provides alternate address(es) based on input address.
+Add it into the Main() method that you already have in your code.
+You will need to enter the location, shipping address details (like address type, company name, street info, postal code, city, state/province code, country) in the code.

   ```
+  // Input the location on which shipping address to be validated
+  // Support locations: West Europe, West Central US and West US string location = "<location>";

+  // Initializes a new instance of the DataBoxManagementClient class DataBoxManagementClient dataBoxManagementClient = InitializeDataBoxClient();
+  dataBoxManagementClient.Location = location;

   // (Optional) Choose the Address type from AddressType list. eg. AddressType.None (Default value) AddressType addressType = "<address-type>";